apiwitp2070/conventor/README.md

   - dot.case
 - Real-time updates as you type.
 - Convert multiple words at once.
 One line per name.

+Auto convert will replace all non-alphabet letter with desired outout convention, while the others will converting based on separator related to input type while leave other symbol as is.

 ## Installation (For Developers)